Don't you have an account?

 2.7.
 Statistical analysis

 The mean ± standard deviation (SD) for at least three measurements of colloidal properties, entrapment efficiency, antibacterial activity, and cytotoxicity studies was obtained using Minitab ver.
 17 software.
 The IC50 values were determined through non-linear regression analysis of cell viability data.
 A two-way analysis of variance (ANOVA) was performed using GraphPad Prism 10, followed by Dunnett's test to compare differences across multiple groups.
 An unpaired t-test was used to estimate the statistical significance of the differences in the antibacterial study.
-A significance level of < 0.05 was considered indicative of statistical significance.
+A significance level of p < 0.05 was considered indicative of statistical significance.

 3. Results and discussion